jweissmanlab/PEtracer-2025/README.md

 ### Data processing

-Data processing was performed on Linux HPC cluster with SLURM, Python 3.11, and Cellranger 7.1.0 installed.
+Data processing was performed on a Linux HPC cluster with SLURM, Python 3.11, and Cellranger 7.1.0 installed.
 Processed files can be generated with the following steps:

 1. Run Cellranger and call alleles using bam files.